-Building and maintaining relationships is one of the best parts of the college experience.
-It can also be one of the most challenging.
+Building and maintaining relationships is one of the best parts of the college can also be one of the most challenging.
+Relationships also include creating healthy ones with yourself.
 The key to relationships is understanding what makes a healthy relationship and recognizing warning signs that a relationship may have become unhealthy.
 The resources below can help you do just that.

-From the National Domestic Violence Hotline and Break the Cycle
+What is a Healthy Relationship?
+(National Domestic Violence Hotline and Break the Cycle)

 This is just a sampling of apps available to support you in developing your Relationships.
 On-campus and off-campus resources are also available to help support you with any concerns you may have in this area.